MohamedAbdeen21/Hatchi/README.md

    run `proto/compile` to generate required files (script requires `HATCHI_HOME` environment variable).

-If you modify the `proto/service.proto` file, make sure to run `proto/compile` shell script to compile the client and server for both Go and Flutter.
+If you modify the `proto/*.proto` files, make sure to run `proto/compile` bash script to compile the client and server for both Go and Flutter.

 To run the project, type: